AngiSusu/internboat/README.md

 # internboat
 do you HATE applying for internships but need a job?
-US TOOOOOO
+US TwOOOOOO